eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        was used with UpdatableResultSets.

-     * Take localSocketAddress property into account when creating instances of CommunicationsException when the underyling exception is a java.net.BindException, so that a friendlier error message is given with a little internal diagnostics.
+     * Take localSocketAddress property into account when creating instances of CommunicationsException when the underlying exception is a java.net.BindException, so that a friendlier error message is given with a little internal diagnostics.